All About CORS Headers

 - Using HTTP methods other than

-. - Using headers other than simple headers (
+GET,HEAD, orPOST. - Using headers other than simple headers (

-with specific values). - Using
+Accept,Accept-Language,Content-Language,Content-Typewith specific values). - Using

-. - Including credentials (
+Content-Typewith values other thanapplication/x-www-form-urlencoded,multipart/form-data, ortext/plain. - Including credentials (

-credentials: include
+credentials: include).

 - Using HTTP methods other than